GVR Report cover In-flight Catering Services Market Size, Share & Trends Report

 • Industry: Technology

-The global in-flight catering services market size was valued at USD 8.50 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 7.1% from 2022 to 2030.
-A rise in long-haul and non-stop flights, mainly as a result of an increase in both leisure and business travel, has increased passenger demand for in-flight catering services.
-In addition, in an effort to enhance the overall travel experience of passengers and thereby provide a better in-flight experience, airlines all over the world benchmark themselves against the competition by establishing a decent price range for onboard meals.
-The upsurge in demand for the product for diverse applications worldwide is fueling the expansion of the market.
+The global in-flight catering services market size was valued at USD 16.01 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 5.9% from 2023 to 2030.
+A rise in long-haul and non-stop flights, mainly due to increased leisure and business travel, has increased passenger demand for in-flight catering services.
+In addition, to enhance passengers overall travel experience and thereby provide a better in-flight experience, airlines worldwide benchmark themselves against the competition by establishing a decent price range for on-board meals.
+The upsurge in demand for the product for diverse applications worldwide is fuelling the expansion of the market.

 Airlines are providing a rich passenger experience due to the rising automation of the in-flight catering system and improvements in catering management.
-Airlines continually seek personalized services to potential onboard consumers like pre-ordered meal services.
+Airlines continually seek personalized services to potential on-board consumers, like pre-ordered meal services.
 In February 2020, American Airlines expanded its pre-ordered meal service to premium cabin customers on domestic American Eagle flights.
 The service intends to offer passengers meals that are specific to their location.
-This, in turn, is expected to fuel the growth of the market.
+In turn, this is expected to fuel the market's growth.

-The key market players are embracing innovative categories and systems from the production management arena to enhance and increase the efficiency of the processes and systems.
-Catering providers' key tools for enhancing their offerings include IT management systems, inventory management systems, lean manufacturing, and just-in-time manufacturing.
+The key players in the in-flight catering services industry are embracing innovative categories and systems from the production management arena to enhance and increase the efficiency of the processes and systems.
+Catering providers' key tools for improving their offerings include IT management systems, inventory management systems, lean manufacturing, and just-in-time manufacturing.
 Digitally enabled F&B services are being offered by airlines worldwide, including Virgin America, Air New Zealand, FlyDubai, and Japan Airlines.
 Passengers can order through these services using the in-seat IFE system.
 Emirates recently gave Meal Ordering Devices to every flight attendant serving business class.

-The market is also influenced by the introduction of new, vital safety protocols for professional commercial kitchens and the high demand for commercial aircraft.
+Introducing new, vital safety protocols for professional commercial kitchens and the high demand for commercial aircraft also influence the market.
 In addition, changes in consumer lifestyle, rapid urbanization, a gain in disposable income, and a growing number of international and domestic air passengers all positively impact the market for in-flight catering services.
-Furthermore, advancements in the flight food ordering framework and an increase in onboard cooking are likely to provide profitable opportunities to industry players during the forecast period.
+Furthermore, advancements in the flight food ordering framework and an increase in onboard cooking will likely provide profitable opportunities to industry players during the forecast period.

 F&B Type Insights

-The meal segment accounted for the largest revenue share of over 50.0% in 2021.
-The advent of ready-to-eat meals for travelers and rising demand for catering services on long-distance nonstop flights are some of the key factors fueling growth.
+The meal segment accounted for the largest revenue share of 51.7% in 2022.
+The advent of ready-to-eat meals for travelers and rising demand for catering services on long-distance, nonstop flights are key factors fuelling growth.
 The major companies that provide in-flight catering are taking initiatives to provide meals to culturally diverse passengers.
 The rising demand for healthy and nutritious meals among passengers and customer willingness to pay a higher price for such meals are expected to facilitate growth over the next eight years.

-The bakery and confectionery segment is expected to expand at the highest CAGR of 7.9% from 2022 to 2030.
+The bakery and confectionery segment is expected to grow at the fastest CAGR of 6.8% for the forecast period.
 Raising passenger interest in healthy juices, coffee, and tea, typically on short-haul flights, is one of the main factors driving the segment.
-A wide range of beverage options for the passengers, including juices and different types of alcohol, is another factor promoting the segment growth.
-Additionally, some airlines' flight attendants have started providing customized drinks to increase customer satisfaction.
+A range of beverage options for the passengers, including juices and different types of alcohol, is another factor promoting the segment's growth.
+Additionally, some airline flight attendants have started providing customized drinks to increase customer satisfaction.

 Regional Insights

-The Asia Pacific accounted for the largest revenue share of over 30.0% in 2021.
+The Asia Pacific accounted for the largest revenue share of 30.6% in 2022 and is expected to grow at the fastest CAGR of 6.9% for the forecast period.
 The factors contributing to the regional growth include growth in international travel and tourism, rapid urbanization, a rising standard of living to complement aspirational traveling, and a resurgence in discretionary spending.
 In addition, the increasing number of airline operators in the region is expected to create significant growth opportunities for in-flight catering providers.
 The region is anticipated to grow at the fastest rate primarily as a result of substantial increases in both international air travel and tourism in developing countries like China, India, and Vietnam.

 Key Companies & Market Share Insights

-Market players are forming partnerships and strategic alliances and performing acquisitions & mergers as part of an effort to advance developments despite the competition.
+Market players are focusing on inorganic growth strategies, such as acquisitions & mergers, and collaborations to augment their market share.
 For instance, in March 2022, DNATA partnered with EasyJet to manage its in-flight catering services.
-The partnership benefits the company as DNATA will be managing catering for airlines across the airline’s global network.
-Some prominent players in the global in-flight catering services market include:
+The partnership benefits the company as DNATA will manage catering for airlines across the airline’s global network.

 • Emirates Flight Catering